cjnaz/lanmonitor/README.md

 - `each_loop()` - Called on every lanmonitor core _service loop_ (per ServiceLoopTime).
 Place any general code here that needs to be executed on every iteration.
 Unused by stock_notif.
 - `renotif()` - Called on every lanmonitor core _service loop_ (per ServiceLoopTime).
 Place any code here related to sending additional notifications for items that remain broken.  stock_notif sends repeat notification messages for any critical items on every `CriticalReNotificationInterval` period.
 All still-broken critical items are bundled into a single message so as to minimize text messages being sent.
 - `summary()` - Called on every lanmonitor core _service loop_ (per ServiceLoopTime).
 Place any code here related to scheduling and producing a periodic report.
 The lanmonfuncs.py module provides `next_summary_timestring()`, which uses `SummaryTime` and `SummaryDays` in the config file, for summary scheduling.  stock_notif's summary simply emails a list of any current WARNING, FAIL, or CRITICAL items, or an "All is well" message to provide a periodic _lanmonitor-is-alive_ message.

 ` `
+## Debug features:
+- lanmonitor dynamically reloads the config file when it senses that the config file has been changed.
+When reloaded, all monitored items are reinitialized per the current content of the config file, and all prior monitored items and their history are discarded.
+All setting may be changed, such as the core tool parameters, notification handler parameters, and setups on monitored items.
+- Setting LogLevel to 10 in the config file enables debug level logging to the log file while running in service mode.
+- Running interactively with `-vv` enables debug level logging to the console.
+A summary report is also produced, which allows checking summary report operations and content.
+- Sending a SIGUSR1 signal to lanmonitor when running in service mode causes a summary to be generated to the log file.
+- Sending a SIGUSR2 signal to lanmonitor when running in service mode causes a dump of the current status of all monitored items, including prior runtime, next runtime, and any alert messages.
+- To send signals to a running lanmonitor service process use the `kill -<signal> <pid>` command (eg, `$ kill -SIGUSR1 7829`).
+The process pid is printed in the startup banner to the log, or may be found using `ps`.
+- Monitor item plugins have built-in test cases, and when a plugin is run directly (eg, `$ ./fsactivity_plugin`), the logging level is set to debug level.

+` `
 ## Known issues: